-The organization must obtain a Certificate of Registration by registering online through the Online Business Registration Portal or by submitting Form NC-BR, Business Registration Application for Income Tax Withholding, Sales and Use Tax, and Machinery and Equipment Tax.
+The organization must obtain a Certificate of Registration by registering online through the Online Business Registration Portal or by submitting Form NC-BR, Business Registration Application for Income Tax Withholding, Sales and Use Tax, and Other Taxes and Service Charge, to the Department.
 There is no fee for the Certificate.